Lecturer: Andreas Dedner

 Commitment: 10 x 3 hour lectures + 9 x 1 hour support classes

 Assessment: Coursework (100%).
-Part of this course work will require some programming.
-These assignments can be completed using either MATLAB or Python.
-Support in form of solution templates will be provided for MATLAB only.
+Part of this course work will require some programming using Python.

 Mathematics arises all around us not only is nature but also in social structures.
 A fundamental notion is that of Mathematical Modelling in which natural questions are turned into mathematical problems.
 Two types of mathematical models are (i) those arising from the application of physical laws and (ii) those arising from the analysis of data.
 In this module we expose some fundamental aspects of mathematical modelling involving ordinary differential equations.
 For example, fundamental principles in science like conservation laws and force balances lead to initial value problems.
 These principles can also be extended in epidemiology for the modelling of the transmission of diseases.